On-line Te Reo Māori Dictionary

 Past agent emphatic - nā - agent emphatic

-Mā Pita e oma ki Tatau Iho.
+Mā Ari e oma ki Tatau Iho.

-Pita will run to Countdown.
+Ari will run to Countdown.

 Future agent emphatic - māku